-Our schedule is packed with all kinds of trips, all year round.
+Our event schedule is packed with all kinds of trips and activities, all year round.

 We invite you to come along to Tuesday club meetings where you may hear about additional unscheduled trips.

 Non-members and people with all levels of experience are welcome.
 You don't need to be a club member to come along on club trips, but members receive certain discounts and preferential booking.